jduf/VMC-SUN-Heisenberg/README.md

 The code provided here is what I wrote during my PhD thesis at the École Polythecnique Fédérale de Lausanne (EPFL) in Frédéric Mila's group.
-It is aimed to compute variational energies of the SU($N$) Heisenberg model in any fully antisymmetric irreducible representation (one or more particle per site) on various lattices.
+It is aimed to compute variational energies of the SU(*N*) Heisenberg model in any fully antisymmetric irreducible representation (one or more particle per site) on various lattices.
 To make transparent what the code can do, let us very briefly explain what this model is about.
 It describes the Mott insulating phase of fermionic ultracold atom gas trapped in optical lattices.
 This field belongs to quantum physics.
-The fermionic atoms have $N$ internal degrees of freedom that will be referred to as colors.
-On each of the $n$ sites of the lattice, there are $m$ particles $(N>m)$ that can be exchanged with particles on neighbouring sites.
+The fermionic atoms have *N* internal degrees of freedom that will be referred to as colors.
+On each of the *n* sites of the lattice, there are *m* particles *(N>m)* that can be exchanged with particles on neighbouring sites.

 The code computes the variational energy of a fermionic Gutzwiller projected